If you do owe the money - pay the judgment

 You may be able to stop the bailiff from visiting, by filling in the N245 application form.

-Say on the form how you’ll repay the money - eg weekly or monthly payments.
+Say on the form how you’ll repay the money - for example weekly or monthly payments.

 If your offer is accepted, the warrant will be stopped as long as you keep up with the payments.